sumanp/accounts/README.md

 This is to orchestrate web, db & test containers.
 The test container will run rspec.
 The endpoints are written in ruby on Sinatra framework.
 Rspec is used for testing.

+Note: Ideally the smtp credentails should not be hard-coded on the docker-compose file.
+This is done in this case to make it easier for the reviewer to test emails.
+The credentails are temporary.

 **Endpoints**

     post '/register', { email: 'test@example.com', password: 'password' }.to_json, 'CONTENT_TYPE' => 'application/json'